Save Up to $200 on Samsung's New Phones Before They Even Launch

 Hot off the heels of a very successful 2021, Samsung is gearing up to unveil a new generation of smartphones, smartwatches, and earbuds—if you're looking to stay ahead of the rest, now's your chance to reserve your spot for some new technology.

 This year, Samsung is preparing for their "unfold your world" Galaxy Unpacked 2022 event by kicking off the festivities early.
-From now through August 10, shoppers can reserve their spot to be one of the first to bring home the most innovative electronics to date—and save big at the same time.
+From now through August 10, shoppers can reserve their spot to be one of the first to bring home the most innovative electronics to date—and save up to $200 on their Samsung devices at the same time.

 You can sign up today to get up to $200 in Samsung credits, which can be used during pre-order for the new products.
 Reserving a new Galaxy phone and get a $100 credit to use on Samsung.com towards eligible products.
 Shoppers who reserve their spots for new Galaxy Watches will get $50 in Samsung credits.
 You can also score a $30 credit for reserving the latest Galaxy Buds.
 Oh, and the best part?
 When you bundle and save on all three devices, you can get up to $200 in Samsung credits to use during pre-order.